When plotting sales territories for your reps, it’s important to look at the ground they cover.

 3. Choose settings

-After reviewing your map, you might conclude that sales reps could cover a larger distance.
-To expand the radii, click “Edit” in the control panel (under “Analyze”).
-This brings back the radius settings screen where you can choose the distance and data sets.
+After reviewing your map, you can conclude that sales reps can cover a greater distance within a territory, if it's within a reasonably sized ZIP code or postcode.
+To expand the radii, click "Edit" in the control panel (under "Analyze").
+It returns the radius settings screen where you can choose the distance and data sets.

 Change the radius from 10 to 20 miles and click “Complete.”
 You’ll realize that if you moved around your current sales reps and hired a third, you’d cover far more customer accounts without expanding the 20-mile radius.

-To learn more about what you can do with radius maps in eSpatial, chat with one of our mapping experts or sign up for a free trial!
+To learn more about how you can leverage eSpatial as a radius map tool, chat with one of our mapping experts or sign up for a free 7-day trial.